 At this time you can install the shower base.
 With your caulking gun loaded, apply thick beads of polyurethane construction adhesive to the top edge of all joists and blocking.
-Make sure the polyurethane construction adhesive you choose bonds with plastic and wood.
 Be generous with the adhesive-it will fill gaps and hold everything tight.
-Use a minimum of three 10 oz. tubes of adhesive-ARC supplies five tubes in the Premium Kit.
+Use a minimum of three 10 oz. tubes of adhesive-AKW Resource Center supplies six tubes in the Premium and Pro kits.
 Next, set the shower base into the adhesive and gently press it downward.
-Bore /8" pilot holes around the perimeter about 8" apart-just so you're not surprised, you'll drill through soft metal tubing inside the base.
+Bore 1/8" pilot holes around the perimeter about 8" apart just so you're not surprised, you'll drill through soft metal tubing inside the base.
 In addition, drill two or three pilot holes in the field (align with joists or blocking underneath).
-Countersink all pilot holes, then drive the screws so they're snug overtightening screws can squeeze out too much adhesive.
+Countersink all pilot holes, then drive the screws so they're snug-overtightening screws can squeeze out too much adhesive.
 Drive the field screws last.

 As you drive the screws, routinely check the base for level all around.
 The shower base must be level in all directions.
 After driving the screws, reassemble the drain connector permanently.
 Remember, it's clear gasket under black gasket.
 Apply a bead of silicone caulk to the underside of the drain connector top's flange and thread the top into the tail.
 Finish turning the top so it's good and tight using a speed square for leverage.
 Bond the remaining two drain plugs into the unused gulley recesses with silicone caulk (apply thick coatings to the bottom of each plug).
 For good measure, put a small bead of silicone around the top perimeter of each plug after they're set into the recesses-while wearing nitrile gloves, wet a finger with denatured alcohol and smooth out the beads.
 Finally, reinstall the stainless steel strainer on top of the drain connector.